 (advice and discounts for players that wear glasses)

-Our high standards and recognition of the FA RESPECT campaign are upheld by parents observing and signing up to our mandatory codes of conduct, which are part of our player application and sign on form.
+Our high standards and recognition of the FA RESPECT campaign are upheld by players and parents observing and signing up to our mandatory codes of conduct, which are part of our player application and sign on form.

 Understanding the rules

 Young Leaders programme

 We not only provide opportunities to learn and play football but also to develop broad life and leadership skills.
 Find out more.

 Whether at a training session, match, or any other occasion, your time and benevolence is always extremely welcome.
 From helping our managers and coaches by lending a hand with equipment to sponsoring team kit or an event, your support can make a big difference.

 Just some of our voluntary jobs and projects that you could help us with are listed below.
 To find out more about these and other ways to contribute, contact your team manager or the Club Secretary, Jonathan Warnock.

 Match days at the Victory Sports Ground.
 Sensible shifts allow you to watch your child’s game.